 In December of 2000, I met Erin Hammond.
 To make a long story ridiculously short, we married on November 27, 2004, and live in Saint Louis.
 Erin is the Coordinator of Development (and formerly Registrar) at Aquinas Institute of Theology, where she is both beautiful and funny.

 Beyond Erin and ministry at Joachim and Ann, I also enjoy singing with the St. Louis Chamber Chorus and serving as their Assistant Conductor.
 I’ve sung with the St. Louis Symphony Chorus, Pro-Arte St. Louis, and the St. Louis Archdiocesan Chorus as well.
 I’m accompanist for services at Congregation Shaare Emeth in West County St. Louis.
 I also play a lot of music around town for occasional musicals, concerts, masses (at Chaminade College Prep, for instance), weddings and the like.
-I do some graphic design work for the Archdiocese of St. Louis, some website design, keep a small Apple museum on the third floor, and I often help at Catholic summer camps (like Youth Sing Praise, One Bread, One Cup, and Young Neighbors in Action) in music and prayer roles as well.
+I do some graphic design work for the Archdiocese of St. Louis, some website design, keep a small Apple museum on the third floor, and I often help at Catholic summer camps (like Youth Sing Praise, One Bread, One Cup, and — in past years — Young Neighbors in Action) in music and prayer roles as well.

 After a few previous years of a more informal existence, in 2004 my friend Shannon Cerneka and I officially formed the music and witnessing duo Oddwalk Ministries – visit our site for more info on Oddwalk’s life of “Jesus, Justice, Joy” and for a lot of recent music, pictures, video, and more.